charlesone/Kaldanes/README.md

 https://stackoverflow.com/questions/54562770/performance-of-big-slabs-due-to-allocation-initialization-and-deallocation-over

-Here is a discussion on Chris Date and Hugh Darwen's Third Manifesto Forum discussing this work:
+Here is a discussion on Chris Date and Hugh Darwen's Third Manifesto Forum around the issues of this work:

 https://forum.thethirdmanifesto.com/forum/topic/kaldanes-and-high-speed-joins/